 BMW motorcycle compression testing

-Knowing the compression of a cylinder is one of the most important things.
-Poor compression will reduce the hp output, top speed, acceleration, fuel economy and make the carb mixture harder to adjust.
+Knowing the compression of a cylinder is essential.
+Poor compression will reduce the hp output, top speed, acceleration, fuel economy, and make the carb mixture harder to adjust.

 There are a few ways to check compression in an engine.

 - Use a gauge that seals by being shoved into the spark plug hole.
 Very poor and not worth doing.

 I am most familiar with the second method and will describe it.
 The engine must be warmed up to get an accurate result.
-When removing a spark plug always make sure that there is no dirt or crud at the base of the plug.
+When removing a spark plug, always make sure that there is no dirt or crud at the base of the plug.
 Loose dirt may cause real trouble.
 Many mechanics use a blast of air to clean out the area.
-That just isn’t always good enough.
+That isn’t always good enough.
 The air blast may not break all of the crud loose.
-I prefer to break the spark plug loose a 1/2 turn and then blast it with air.
+I prefer to break the spark plug loose 1/2 turn and then blast it with air.

-Bring the kickstart lever up to compression and lift the lever up to the top.
+Bring the kickstart lever up to compression and then lift the lever up to the top of its travel.
 Now give it one healthy kick and observe the number.
 After the kick, is the needle moving down or staying stable?
-If the needle moves down, then you have a leak somewhere.
+If the needle moves down, then you have a leak.
 The leak could be in your compression gauge or in the top end.
-That number should be about 1/2 of the total that you reach.
+That number should be about 1/2 of the total that you will eventually reach.
 Now give it the second kick and note the number.
-A third,

 - 60 psi